What is this subject about?

 Media Studies is a subject that by its nature requires candidates to consider individual, moral, ethical, social, cultural and contemporary issues.
 Therefore it combines well with any humanities subject, for example History, English, Politics and Sociology.
 Students also often take Media with an arts subject, such as Photography.

-What is the difference between Media Studies, Film Studies and BTEC Media courses?
+What is the difference between Media Studies, Film A Level and BTEC Media courses?

-Whilst Media Studies looks at a range of media texts including music videos, radio, TV programmes, webpages and advertising, Film Studies only looks at films and requires a passion for watching a range of texts including black and white, independent and foreign language films.
+Whilst Media Studies looks at a range of media texts including music videos, radio, TV programmes, webpages and advertising, Film Studies focuses purely on the study of films and requires a passion for watching a range of texts including black and white, independent and foreign language films.

 However both involve a theoretical and practical element.
 To study Media Studies, you need to be engaged with a range of media texts or be interested to learn about different media industries.
 With Film Studies, it is essential that you are prepared to watch a diverse range of films from different cultures and time periods.
 Both Film and Media Studies encompass practical elements, with a 70% exam / 30% coursework ratio.